 Option Description [Overlay mode] • [Add]: The exposures are overlaid without modification; gain is not adjusted. • [Average]: Gain is adjusted before the exposures are overlaid.
 The gain for each exposure is equal to 1 divided by the total number of exposures taken.
 For example, in a photo made by combining two exposures, the gain for each exposure will be set to 1/2, while in a photo combining three exposures, gain will be set to 1/3. • [Lighten]: The camera compares the pixels in each picture and uses only the brightest. • [Darken]: The camera compares the pixels in each picture and uses only the darkest.
-[Save individual make it up; the pictures or [OFF]: Discard the individual shots and save only to multiple exposure.
+[Save individual make it up; the pictures are saved in NEF (RAW) for multiple exposure and the short make it up; the pictures are saved in NEF (RAW) for multiple exposure.
 [Overlay shooting] If [ON] is selected, earlier exposures will be superimposed on the view through the lens.
 The earlier exposures aid composition of the next shot.
 [Select first exposure (RAW)] Choose the first exposure from the NEF (RAW) pictures on the memory card.